 Financial Ratios Comparison

-The table below provides a comparative view of the most recent financial metrics for Booking Holdings Inc. (BKNG) and Marriott International, Inc. (MAR), focusing on key ratios that can help investors assess their financial health.
+The following table provides a comparative overview of key financial metrics and ratios for Booking Holdings Inc. (BKNG) and Marriott International, Inc. (MAR).

 Interpretation of Financial Ratios